 Except for statements of historical fact, information contained herein or incorporated by reference herein constitutes forward-looking statements and forward-looking information.
+Liberty Gold disclaims any intention or obligation to update or revise any forward-looking information, whether as a result of new information, future events or otherwise, except as required by applicable law.
 Readers should not place undue reliance on forward-looking information.
 All forward-looking statements and forward-looking information attributable to us is expressly qualified by these cautionary statements.